 Quick Verdict

-Best overall for most pilots: LogTen Pro — the market leader for a reason, but expensive.
-Best free option: MyFlightbook — completely free, forever.
-Best value: Wingman — generous free tier and affordable Pro plan.
-Best for EASA pilots: Skyden — broadest authority format support (7 authorities).
-Best for GA pilots with Garmin avionics: Garmin Pilot — deep hardware integration.
+Best overall for most pilots: LogTen Pro.
+The market leader for a reason, but expensive.
+Best free option: MyFlightbook.
+Completely free, forever.
+Best value: Wingman.
+Generous free tier and affordable Pro plan.
+Cheapest paid plan: Logger. $29.99/year for full features.
+Best modern app experience: Skyden.
+Reliable hour protection, the smoothest UX in the category, and shareable flight cards, all in a single tier.
+Best for GA pilots with Garmin avionics: Garmin Pilot.
+Deep hardware integration.
 Best cross-platform (Android + iOS): Wingman or CrewLounge PILOTLOG.
-Best one-time purchase: SafeLog — no subscription required.
+Most platforms supported: FlyLog. iOS, Android, Mac, Windows, and web.

 Now let’s break down why.